surfer1225/SEO/README.md

 ## Steps:
-- create starter list -> use ubersuggest for more words -> use mergewords to get more
+- create starter list -> use ubersuggest for more words -> use mergewords to get more -> check traffic in Google keyword tool -> check bing keyword search (bing shows accurate traffic)